Community Member Highlight: Rudy Caseres

 Since an early age, Rudy dealt with feelings of depression.
 When he graduated from high school, he thought he would be able to escape all the troubles that made his childhood traumatizing.

-Rudy tried many different medications and several therapists to varying success but the thing that helps him cope above all is sharing his story publicly.
-Rudy commented, “I couldn’t do it without acceptance and I’m thankful NAMI has given me a platform to succeed in life.”
+Rudy tried many different medications and several therapists to varying success, but the thing that helps him cope above all is sharing his story publicly.
+“I couldn’t do it without acceptance and I’m thankful NAMI has given me a platform to succeed in life.,” he says.

-To Rudy recovery is continuing to share his story even on days where he does not want to get out of bed.
-He says, “I wish I could go out and share my story every single day because that is what helps me cope and it’s what ties my whole recovery together.”
+To Rudy, recovery is continuing to share his story, even on days where he does not want to get out of bed.
+“I wish I could go out and share my story every single day because that is what helps me cope and it’s what ties my whole recovery together,” he says.

 After several years of Rudy hiding his mental illness, he started coming out slowly to close friends.
-Then he shared his story online a couple years ago so that everyone could know.
-His closest friends kept on loving him liked they always have.
+Then he shared his story online a couple years ago, so that everyone could know.
+His closest friends kept on loving him like they always have.

-In his communities, Rudy explained that in Mexican-American and Native American families mental illness can often be seen as a personal weakness, especially among men.
+Rudy shared that in Mexican-American and Native American families mental illness can often be seen as a personal weakness, especially among men.
 He has been told to stop whining or just pray or take this root or drink this tea.
-Today Rudy works on educating people in communities all over California about mental health.
-When he is not giving a NAMI presentation at school, hospitals, or juvenile halls, he is spreading the work on Facebook and other social media platforms engaging with not only friends and family but with people all over the world.
+Today, Rudy works on educating people in communities all over California about mental health.
+When he is not giving a NAMI presentation at schools, hospitals, or juvenile halls, he is spreading the work on Facebook and other social media platforms, engaging with not only friends and family but with people all over the world.

-Rudy says, “I didn’t think I would ever be successful in anything and I certainly didn’t think I’d find success in anything having to do with mental illness but now I feel as if this is my calling in life and I’m very excited for my future and educating people all over the world!”
+“I didn’t think I would ever be successful in anything and I certainly didn’t think I’d find success in anything having to do with mental illness, but now I feel as if this is my calling in life and I’m very excited for my future and educating people all over the world!” he says.